faenrandir/a_careful_examination/documents/about_apostates/the_shunning_key.md

 > It feels uncomfortable to listen to critics call our cherished beliefs into question, and yet we show strength by engaging in sincere conversations with those who oppose our views.
 After all, we trust that ‘truth will cut its own way’ and love will eventually win out in the contest of ideals.

+Elder Ballard, in a recent BYU devotional, gave [counsel on dealing with less actives](https://speeches.byu.edu/talks/m-russell-ballard_questions-and-answers/) that was very generous in nature (emphasis added):

+> Question: If I have family or friends who are **less active**, how far do I go in my attempts to bring them back?

+> My answer is please do not preach to them!
+Your family members or friends already know the Church’s teachings.
+They don’t need another lecture!
+What they need—what we all need—is love and understanding, not judging.
+Share your positive experiences of living the gospel.
+The most powerful thing you can do is share your spiritual experiences with family and friends.
+Also, **be genuinely interested in their lives, their successes, and their challenges.
+Always be warm, gentle, loving, and kind**.

+Although the question was narrowly posed (applies to "less actives"), perhaps this signals a general shift in attitude towards those who have left and openly share their rationale for doing so?

 ## Other relevant perspectives

 These resources address---from a variety of viewpoints---the question of how Latter-day Saints should treat or respond to former or dis-believing members or otherwise discuss the topic of shunning in the LDS Church.